Wheezing: Causes, symptoms and treatment

 Less commonly, wheezing may also be caused by these health problems:

 The symptoms of wheezing include a musical or whistling sound and laboured breathing, particularly when exhaling; sometimes accompanied by a feeling of tightening in the chest.
 You can hear wheezing more loudly if you plug your ears and exhale rapidly, or by using a stethoscope held at the neck or over the lungs.
 On the other hand, stridor is a wheezing sound heard during inhalation, and usually caused by narrowing of the windpipe or vocal cords (in the neck).

 How can I tell whether my child is wheezing or just stuffed up?

-Up to 28% of pre-schoolers may experience wheeze.
+Many pre-schoolers may experience wheeze.

 Many of them turn out to be what's called “transient early wheezers” and the symptoms settle down by around 3 years old.